 So how do you line a drawer with contact paper?
 To line a drawer with contact paper, use removable contact paper that is measured to fit the drawer.
 Gently peel away the backing and smooth the contact paper into place within the drawer, cutting away any overlapping pieces of paper.

-Over the past couple of years, I’ve done several furniture redos, including painting an old jewelry box, and drawer liners give the project a little extra pizazz.
+Over the past couple of years, I’ve done several furniture diy redos, including painting an old jewelry box, and drawer liners give the project a little extra pizazz in your decor.
 Other projects that beg for a drawer upgrade are organizing a kitchen as well as cabinet and bathroom drawer organization.

 They can make the space just look more put together.
 Plus they work great if you are trying to hide an unsightly stain in a drawer or on a cabinet shelf.